See the entry for Anaconda

 During his two years National Service Jack served as a physical training instructor in the army.
 A bricklayer by trade (in later life he kept fit by climbing scaffold using only his hands) Jack trained many amateurs and aspiring professionals at the Leeds Athletic Institute, being responsible for the development of many young wrestlers of the 1960s and 1970s.
 Al Marshall told us that when Cyril Knowles offered him his chance in the pro ring he was certain that Cyril was greatly influenced by the knowledge he had been trained by Jack Taylor.

 Jack Taylor died, aged 83, on 7th October, 2015.

-Mind you, when we next saw Michael Taylor, in the ring on an independent show at Blackburn, he was fairly ordinary after dispensing of his costume and allowing a couple of members of the audience stand on his chest as he lay on a bed of nails.
+Did you see Michael Taylor?
+There'll be no uncertainty; if you saw him you will remember.
+We have two memories of him, one in the ring and one outside.
+We first came across the self styled Sheik (the title was allegedly bestowed by one of his yoga teachers) when he appeared on the Dave Allen chat show.
+He demonstrated pushing knitting needles into one cheek and out though the other cheek without bleeding.
+As a follow up he smashed and ate a glass bottle!
+He explained these feats were possible through meditation, which enabled him to withstand intense pain, a useful attribute for a wrestler.
+Mind you, when we next saw Michael Taylor, in the ring on an independent show at Blackburn, he was fairly ordinary in the ring after dispensing of his costume and allowing a couple of members of the audience stand on his chest as he lay on a bed of nails.
 Whether the nails were rubber, the men were hollow, or there was some truth in what Michael claimed we shall never know.
 When not wrestling or performing any of these stunts Michael could often be seen eating fire, juggling, stilt walking or displaying various other talents as an entertainer up to his death in April, 2011.

 Another Taylor, this time from the Lancashire side of the Pennines.
 Our memories of Ray go back to the mid 1960s when he never failed to please, be it in skilfull contests against Danny Flynn or rugged affairs against villains such as Killer Ken Davies.